vyfor/cord.nvim/.github/wiki/Troubleshooting.md

 ## 🎛️ No Buttons in Rich Presence

-Due to a Discord bug, you might not see buttons in your own Rich Presence.
+You might not be seeing buttons in your own Rich Presence.
+This is due to a client-sided bug on the app.

-Ask a friend if they can see them — they usually still appear to others.

-To see them yourself: join a voice channel and hover over your name.
-Buttons often show up in the tooltip.
+But there is actually a way to see them, join a voice channel and hover over your name.
+Buttons should show up in the tooltip.

 ## ⏱️ Rich Presence Timer Stuck at 00:00